15 Vintage Home Trends That are Making a Comeback

 The first piece of wicker furniture landed in America on the Mayflower in 1620 — a wicker baby cradle — and became a staple piece of furniture from the Victorian era until the 1930s.
 It had a brief revival in the ’60s and ’70s, but today it’s come back with a boom.
 Its difference, however, is that it’s used sparingly in the home so as not to create a matchy-matchy, dated look.

 It’s true that wallpaper can be tacky, with memories of dated floral patterns in your grandmother’s home in the ’70s.
 Today, however, it’s made a major comeback that’s fresh and modern.
 Geometric patterns, metallics, botanicals and more will add some serious dimension to your home, especially when used on an accent wall.
 Check out these 15 stunning DIY accent walls.

 While shiny brass was big in home design circa 1995, today the look is more muted.
 Champagne bronze is fresh and subtle.
 Faucets, frames and fixtures are taking a break from chrome and brushed nickel to give the fresh soft-gold look a go.
 Here are some of our favorite bathroom and kitchen sink faucets.

 Blue and White

 Big in the early ’90s, the blue and white color palette is back with a fresh face.
 While the trend was once used in overwhelming amounts in the home to create a tranquil space, today it’s used in modern patterns as part of an eclectic design scheme.
-Did you know Jackie Kennedy decorated the master bedroom of the White House in powder blue and white?
+Jackie Kennedy even decorated the master bedroom of the White House in powder blue and white!